marrow/cinje/README.rst

 Comments
 ~~~~~~~~

-Comments are preserved in the final Python source.
-Any line starting with the Python-standard line comment prefix,
+Basic comments are preserved in the final Python source.
+Any line starting with the Python-standard line comment
-a ``#`` hash mark or "pound" symbol, that doesn't match another rule, will be preserved as a comment.
-If the line is
+prefix, a ``#`` hash mark or "pound" symbol, that doesn't match another rule, will be preserved as a comment.
+If the
-instead prefixed with a double hash mark ``##`` the comment will be stripped and *not* included in the final Python
+line is instead prefixed with a double hash mark ``##`` the comment will be stripped and *not* included in the final
-module.
+Python module.

 Flush
 ~~~~~